 Breech Birth Network provides training to over 1000 health care professionals every year, throughout the UK and internationally.
 Our Physiological Breech Birth training is underpinned by the largest evidence base underpinning any available breech training programme.
 This includes research into: the normal parameters of progress and mechanisms of breech births; standards for professionals who attend planned breech births; the principles underpinning a physiological approach; and how professionals learn breech skills; and significant changes in confidence, knowledge and clinical behaviour following training.

-Due to the difficulty of delivering face-to-face training during the COVID-19 pandemic, we have put the entire training programme on-line in an interactive package.
+Due to the difficulty of delivering face-to-face training during the COVID-19 pandemic, we have put the entire training programme on-line in an interactive package for £100.
 This comes with one year’s worth of access to the training resources, including monthly opportunities to participate in live reflective sessions with one an instructor.

 To take our course on-line, you will first register an account.
 Then you will be able to enrol in the course(s) you would like to take.